vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 - A user raises a ticket and says, "I need Docker".
 - The vSphere administrator identifies datastores, networking, and compute resources on a cluster that users can use for their Docker environment.
 - The vSphere administrator uses a utility called `vic-machine` to install a small appliance, called a virtual container host (VCH).
-The VCH represents an authorization to use the infrastructure that you have identified, into which users can self-provision container workloads.
+The VCH represents an authorization to use the infrastructure that they have identified, into which users can self-provision container workloads.
 - The appliance runs a secure remote Docker API, that is the only access that the user has to the vSphere infrastructure.
 - Instead of sending the user a Linux VM, the vSphere administrator sends them the IP address of the appliance, the port of the remote Docker API, and a certificate for secure access.

 In this scenario, the vSphere administrator has provided the user with a service portal.
 This is better for the user because they do not have to worry about isolation, patching, security, backup, and so on.
-It is better for the vSphere administrator because every container that the user deploys is a container VM.
-You can perform vMotion and monitor container VMs just like all of your other VMs.
+It is better for the vSphere administrator because every container that the user deploys is a container VM. vSphere administrators can perform vMotion and monitor container VMs just like all of their other VMs.

 If the user needs more compute capacity, in Scenario 1, the pragmatic choice is to power down the VM and reconfigure it, or give the user a new VM and let them deal with the clustering implications.
 Both of these solutions are disruptive to users.
 With vSphere Integrated Containers in Scenario 2, the vSphere administrator can reconfigure the VCH in vSphere, or redeploy it with a new configuration in a way that is completely transparent to the user.

 vSphere Integrated Containers allows the vSphere administrator to select and dictate the appropriate infrastructure for the task in hand:

-- Networking: You can select multiple port groups for different types of network traffic, ensuring that all of the containers that a user provisions get the appropriate interfaces on the right networks.
+- Networking: Select multiple port groups for different types of network traffic, ensuring that all of the containers that a user provisions get the appropriate interfaces on the right networks.
-- Storage: You can select different vSphere datastores for different types of state.
+- Storage: Select different vSphere datastores for different types of state.
 For example, container state is ephemeral and is unlikely to need to be backed up, but volume state almost certainly should be backed up. vSphere Integrated Containers automatically ensures that state gets written to the appropriate datastore when the user provisions a container.

 To summarize, vSphere Integrated Containers gives vSphere administrators a mechanism that allows users to self-provision VMs as containers into the virtual infrastructure.